 Each injury case is different.
 You should not base the recovery for your neck and back injuries on the recovery in another case.
 However, some common factors influence the average settlement in all neck and back injury cases.

-Back and neck injuries are some of the most common types of injuries sustained in car accidents.
+Back and neck injuries are some of the most common types of injuries sustained in Fort Worth car accidents.
 The injuries may involve soft tissue damage to the ligaments, muscles, and nerves.
 Some injuries may involve fractured or broken vertebrae in the neck or back.

 Common neck and back injuries caused by car accidents include, but are not limited to: